Frequently Asked Questions

 Q: What exactly is a blockchain transaction?

-A blockchain transaction is a cryptographically signed instruction to modify the blockchain's state.
-For Bitcoin, this typically means transferring BTC from one address to another—a value transfer recorded permanently.
-For Ethereum, transactions are more versatile: sending ETH, trading tokens on a decentralized exchange like Uniswap (which processes over $50 billion in monthly volume), minting NFTs, providing liquidity to DeFi protocols, or executing arbitrary smart contract logic.
-Every transaction is digitally signed with a private key, broadcast to network nodes, validated by consensus participants, and permanently recorded in the blockchain's immutable history.
+A cryptographically signed instruction to change the blockchain's state.
+For Bitcoin: transferring BTC between addresses.
+For Ethereum: sending ETH, trading on Uniswap ($50B+ monthly volume), minting NFTs, providing DeFi liquidity, or running arbitrary smart contract logic.
+Each transaction is signed with a private key, broadcast to nodes, validated, and permanently recorded.

 Q: What is the mempool and why does it matter?